Learning to Specialize: Joint Gating-Expert Training for Adaptive MoEs in Decentralized Settings: Experiments

-\textbf{Task and model description.} For the experts' architecture, we use ResNet34 \citep{he2016deep}.
-For the gating function, we use a two-layer MLP followed by a SoftMax layer at the output to weight each expert.
-For the clients, we use the SGDM optimizer, with learning rate 0.01 and momentum 0.9; we set the batch size to 256 and the number of local epochs to 1.
-For the gating function update, we use the SGD optimizer with learning rate 0.001.
-The aggregation of the model weights on the server side is performed with FedAvg~\cite{mcmahan2023communicationefficient}.
+\textbf{Task and model description.} For the image classification task, we use ResNet-34 as the expert model architecture~\citep{he2016deep}, and for text classification, we use TinyBERT~\citep{jiao2019tinybert}.
+In both cases, the gating function is implemented as a two-layer MLP followed by a softmax layer, which outputs relevance scores over all experts.
+For the image classification, clients are trained using the SGD optimizer with momentum (SGDM), with a learning rate of 0.01, momentum of 0.9, batch size of 256, and one local epoch per round.
+For text classification, all experiments use SGDM with identical hyperparameters, except for \texttt{DDOME}, which uses standard SGD with the same initial learning rate (0.01) but incorporates exponential learning rate decay.
+All clients use a batch size of 16 and perform one local epoch per round.
+The gating function is trained using SGD with a fixed learning rate of 0.001 across all experiments.
+The model aggregation on the server side is performed with FedAvg~\cite{mcmahan2023communicationefficient}.

+\textbf{System.} Experiments were conducted on different hardware setups.
+For image classification tasks, we used an NVIDIA RTX A6000 GPU with 46GB of VRAM.
+Training the default configuration with 10 experts required approximately 6 hours.
+For text classification tasks, we used an NVIDIA A40 GPU with 48GB of VRAM, and training the default configuration with 5 experts required over 100 hours (using 2 workers) due to the increased computational cost.
+Training was performed in a distributed fashion using between 2 and 10 workers.

-\textbf{Dataset.} We conduct experiments on CIFAR10 and CIFAR100 \cite{krizhevsky2009learning}.
-Initially, the training dataset is randomly partitioned across 100 clients.
-We followed the same procedure for the \emph{anchor} clients but we avoided replacement, aiming to preserve the label diversity in each subset.
+\textbf{Dataset.} We conduct experiments on CIFAR10, CIFAR100~\cite{krizhevsky2009learning}, EMNIST~\cite{cohen2017emnist}, and Yahoo!
+Answers~\cite{zhang2015character}.
+For EMNIST, we use the ``ByClass'' split, which contains 814,255 character images across 62 unbalanced classes.
+For Yahoo!
+Answers, we randomly sample 50,000 training and 10,000 test examples to create a dataset of the same size as CIFAR, with an equal number of samples per class.\footnote{Full dataset training is computationally expensive, given the hardware configuration we had.} To increase task difficulty, we exclude the answer text and train models solely on the question title and content.
+For all cases, the training dataset is randomly partitioned across 100 clients.
+We followed the same procedure for the \emph{anchor} clients but avoided replacement, aiming to preserve the label diversity in each subset.
 We establish a one-to-one mapping between these clients and the experts, corresponding to each group of labels.
-This path leads to: $i)$ we have one expert available for each group; and $ii)$ we retain flexibility to activate the \emph{anchor} clients during the training rounds.
-The complete client distribution for both datasets is detailed in the Appendix \ref{sec:app_a}.
+This path allows to $i)$ have one expert available for each group; and $ii)$ retain the flexibility to activate the \emph{anchor} clients during the training rounds.
+The complete client distribution for all datasets is detailed in Appendix \ref{sec:app_a}.